 What a cozy and delicious soup!
 I love a hearty soup that eats like a meal.
 This yummy soup and a piece of crusty bread – I’d be in heaven!

 I love a good meat soup, they are just so comforting.
-Plus, with flavours like these (who doesn’t love Italian sausage), I’d eat the whole pot!
+Plus, with flavours like these (who doesn’t love Italian sausage), I knew I’d have to try it.
+Very delicious, I almost ate the whole pot!

 You’ve got my number, Chey.
 I do love a good cookie, but it’s savory dishes that are the way to my heart.
 And this Italian Sausage Soup looks spectacular!!
 So comforting on a chilly winter night!

-I am definitely needing a hearty and delicious soup to balance out all the sweets going around these days!
-Love everything about this soup and will definitely be making a pot of this one over the next few weeks 🙂
+I’ve definitely been needing a hearty and delicious soup to balance out all the sweets going around these days!
+I loved everything about this soup and will definitely be making another pot of this one over the next few weeks.
+Thanks 🙂

 When you say “large pot” what size are we talking for the amount your recipe makes?
 I usually like to double soups because we are a big family so I’m trying to judge if my Dutch oven will be large enough to double this or not?
 Thank you!